vxst/vxst/README.md

 >
 > If you want high E2E security, use GPG, It's pretty hard to get a key from
 > pin-verified, self-destructible and tamper-detactable hardware.
 >
-> If you want to use S/MIME, you can use the key specified above.
->
 > You can assume that even in extreme environment, anything signed using
 > F085D7C448667DEF is signed by me personally.
 The private key only stored